gtimelog/gtimelog/README.txt

 There is a convention that entries that include two asterisks in their titles indicate slacking or pauses between work activities.

 Task list is a text file, with one task per line.
-Empty lines are ignored.
+Empty lines and lines starting with a '#' are ignored.
 Task names should consist of a group name (project name, XP-style story, whatever), a colon, and a task name.
 Tasks will be grouped.
 If there is no colon on a line, the task will be grouped under "Other".

 Author